 Lastly, it was the openSUSE Project Meeting, where people could share their ideas or propose changes.
 Regarding the conference, most people liked the place where the conference took place but they would prefer the conference to be shorter (3 days instead of 5) and to have free water as there were some free drinks but no water.
 Also, there were complains about the marketing support for openSUSE less known projects.
 I agree, I want an OSEM‘s opossum sticker! ❤

 As on Sunday the conference ended before to allow people to return home there were not more talks that day.
 We had lunch and I talked with the people that stayed longer.
 And I also got a Geeko biscuit cutter printed with a 3D printer, I’ll put picture in the blog when I make Geeko biscuits!
 Here you have a pictures of the biscuits cutter finished and also a video of how it was printed:

-In the evening I went with Matheus, Moises and Manu to give a walk around Nuremberg:
+In the evening we went give a walk around Nuremberg:

 And of course we took the little Geeko that we were given at the conference with us:

 We went to a street where there were columns with the humans rights on them.
 Every columns has a right in German and in other language.
 It was funny because the Spanish one was a circle in the floor instead of a column haha.